Head Coach Joye Lee-McNelis

 The Leetown, Miss., native Joye Lee-McNelis was named The University of Southern Mississippi's fourth women's basketball coach on May 24, 2004.
 Lee-McNelis, one of the school's all-time basketball greats, was the fifth Lady Eagle to score more than 1,000 points in a career.

-When Joye Lee-McNelis took over the Southern Miss women's basketball program in 2004, she wanted to return the program to the winning tradition of old.
-Now in her ninth season, there is something to be said about the return of an athlete to his or her alma mater ... loyalty and passion.
+Building a successful program takes time and commitment and does not come without its ups and downs.
+When McNelis took over the Southern Miss women's basketball program in 2004, she wanted to return the program to the winning tradition of old.
+Since then, there is something to be said about the return of an athlete to his or her alma mater ... loyalty and passion.
 With her appointment, the Lady Eagles have made steady strides in that direction.

 While the 2006-07 team proved to be the turning point, as a short-handed team recorded a 15 win season, landed three players on C-USA All-Conference teams (Amber Eugene, Kendra Reed and Lauren Pitman), and three others were named C-USA Players of the Week (Eugene, Reed and Emer Foley).

 With a combined effort of McNelis' door-to-door, person-to-person approach to promoting and the team's successes, Lady Eagle basketball has seen an increase in attendance every year she has been here, including increased season ticket sales and memberships in the "The Wings Club."
 McNelis also displays a passion for a more important aspect of succeeding in sport -- succeeding in the classroom.